Artist Submissions

 Katja van den Enden is a German-born, experimental, abstract artist living and working in Newmarket, Ontario.
 Her practice ranges from mixed media paintings to sculpture.
 She has worked professionally and exhibited her work in public and private galleries for the past 15 years, including Gallery 1313, Orillia Museum of Art and History, Aurora Cultural Centre, Latcham Art Gallery, the McKay Art Centre, Propeller Gallery, John B. Aird Gallery, and the Art Gallery of Mississauga.
 Katja van den Enden is a three-time Exhibition Assistance Grant recipient from the Ontario Art Council (2016/ 2017/2018).
 In 2018, she was awarded a residency at Artscape Gibraltar Point.
 Katja has received awards from the Orillia Museum of Art and History, the Art Gallery of Mississauga, and the Latcham Gallery.

-Kerri Jerome’s work is inspired by that which is witnessed in nature and as an artist she translates those messages into pieces that complement the organic properties and materiality of clay.
-Through the utilization of skilled techniques, including sgraffito, painting and sculpture, Kerri is able to bring her artistic vision and unique designs to life.
-Motivated by a lifetime of environmental activism and a deep interest in how one relates to all natural elements, her work encourages the viewer to consider the messages within.
-In creating each piece, she tells a lighthearted story of the importance of environmental stewardship.
-Although her introduction to clay began while working in a wholesale slip-cast studio, Kerri’s preference for the medium revealed itself at a young age.
-As a youth she received a post-secondary diploma in painting and illustration and continued her studies for several years under the tutelage of other accomplished potters and artists in order to perfect her craft.
-Further experience has led her to roles as an assistant artist, community arts program teacher, and clay educator.
-Her work is exhibited at the Gardiner Museum Shop in Toronto and she has been selected to present in several juried shows and festivals throughout the province of Ontario.
+Kerri Jerome’s work is inspired by nature and the organic properties and materiality of clay.
+Motivated by a lifetime of environmental activism, she uses sgraffito, painting, and sculpture to express the importance of environmental stewardship.
+Although she was introduced to clay while working in a wholesale slip-cast studio, Jerome’s love for the medium revealed itself at a young age.
+As a youth she received a post-secondary diploma in painting and illustration and continued her studies under the tutelage of accomplished potters and artists.
+Her work has been presented in juried shows and festivals throughout Ontario.

 Trained at George Brown College, Toronto-based maker Korinna Azreiq is the designer behind Kormar.
 After graduating from college, Korinna worked predominantly with precious metals and gem stones, using traditional casting techniques.
 In 2013, she discovered 3D computer modelling and printing, which completely changed her approach to design and choice of materials.
 Korina Launched in 2015 Kormar, offering affordable and eco friendly alternatives to massed produced jewellry.
 Korinna’s work explores nature inspired shapes by using 3D modelling software.
 Computer aided design is a very unique way to sculpt different objects, which helps to materialize mini sculptures out of this world.
 Most of Korinna’s jewellery is made out of 3D printed nylon, a very light durable material.
 The colour is applied after the object is printed with fabric dyes.
 The objects are printed with the SLS method, allowing to print interlocked complex shapes in one print.